cakephp/docs/en/core-libraries/events.rst

         // ...
     }

-As you also may have noticed it is possible to alter any event object property and be sure that this new data will get passed to the next callback.
+It is possible to alter any event object property and have the new data passed to the next callback.
 In most of the cases, providing objects as event data or result and directly altering the object is the best solution as the reference is kept the same and modifications are shared across all callback calls.

 Removing callbacks and listeners
 --------------------------------